Down Under leaders minimize China spilt, urge virus probe - WTMJ

 “Australia and New Zealand are trading nations,” Morrison said.
 “But neither of us would ever trade our sovereignty or trade our values.
 We have stood side-by-side to defend and protect and promote these values.
 Not just on the beaches of Gallipoli but in Afghanistan and so many other places around the world.”

-Ardern said New Zealand maintained a strong and principled stance with China on human rights and trade, and its positions were very similar to Australia’s.
+Ardern said New Zealand maintained a strong and principled stance toward China on human rights and trade, and its positions were very similar to Australia’s.

-She said New Zealand remained a committed member of the Five Eyes intelligence-sharing alliance with Australia, the U.S., Britain and Canada.
+She said New Zealand remains a committed member of the Five Eyes intelligence-sharing alliance with Australia, the U.S., Britain and Canada.

 “That is not in question, not in doubt,” she said.

+In Beijing, Chinese Foreign Ministry spokesperson Wang Wenbin said the two leaders had made “irresponsible remarks” about China’s internal affairs concerning Hong Kong, Xinjiang, and the South China Sea, which China claims virtually in its entirety.

+The two were guilty of “seriously violating international law and basic norms of international relations, and grossly interfering in China’s internal affairs,” Wang said at a daily briefing.

-Morrison said Australia worked closely with New Zealand in the Five Eyes partnership and many other international forums.
+Morrison said Australia works closely with New Zealand in the Five Eyes partnership and many other international forums.

 “I think as great partners, friends, allies, indeed family, there will be those far from here who would seek to divide us,” Morrison said.
 “And they will not succeed.”